 Any component can utilize the default pool by injecting an

-Some built-in components have dedicated thread pools - such as the Jetty server, the search handler and the feed handler.
+Some built-in components have dedicated thread pools - such as the Jetty server and the search handler.

 These thread pools are injected through special wiring in the config model and

 The thread pools are by default scaled on the system resources as reported by the JVM

 configuration is correct for the container to work optimally.